* Or, Hummus in a World of Its Own

 1/4-1/3 cup (60-80 ml) fresh chopped cilantro, to taste

 Cover the chickpeas with water and allow to soak overnight or at least 8 hours.
-Drain and cover with fresh water in a large pot.
+Drain and rinse well, then cover with fresh water in a large pot.
 Bring to boil, reduce heat to medium-low, and cook until very soft, about 40 minutes.
 (Alternately, use canned, well-rinsed chickpeas).
+Drain and rinse well again.

 In the bowl of a food processor, combine the drained chickpeas and remaining ingredients and process until smooth (add up to 1/3 cup or 80 ml water to achieve desired thickness).
 Scrape into serving bowl and drizzle with olive oil, if desired.
-Serve with pita chips or raw veggies, or use as a filling in sandwiches or wraps.
-Makes about 3 cups.
+Serve with crackers or raw veggies, or use as a filling in sandwiches or wraps.
+Makes about 3 cups (720 ml).